RogerRocco/rest-spring-boot/README.md

 # rest-spring-boot

 ## Introduction
-This project was made to tide up a bunch of back-end skills using Java, Rest, MVC, Spring, OOP, TDD and Persistence Data.
+This project was made to tide up a bunch of back-end skills using Java, Rest, MVC, Spring, OOP, TDD, Persistence Data and custom HTTP message status.

 For deeper technical look about the code, check out at the end of this page.

 ## Summary

-This is a Restful Project that works giving support for bank lip payment.
+This is a Restful Project that works giving support for bank lip payment, in a web environment with custom HTTP message output when HTTP requested.

-Also, calculate the fee depending on the due date for debt.
+Also, calculate the fee depending on the due date for payment.

 ## Requirements